Nicolaus Copernicus: Administrative duties in Warmia

 His administrative and economic duties did not distract Copernicus, in 1512–1515, from intensive observational activity.
 The results of his observations of Mars and Saturn in this period, and especially a series of four observations of the Sun made in 1515, led to the discovery of the variability of Earth's eccentricity and of the movement of the solar apogee in relation to the fixed stars, which in 1515–1519 prompted his first revisions of certain assumptions of his system.
 Some of the observations that he made in this period may have had a connection with a proposed reform of the Julian calendar made in the first half of 1513 at the request of the Bishop of Fossombrone, Paul of Middelburg.
 Their contacts in this matter in the period of the Fifth Lateran Council were later memorialized in a complimentary mention in Copernicus's dedicatory epistle in Dē revolutionibus orbium coelestium and in a treatise by Paul of Middelburg, Secundum compendium correctionis Calendarii (1516), which mentions Copernicus among the learned men who had sent the Council proposals for the calendar's emendation.

-During 1516–1521, Copernicus resided at Olsztyn (Allenstein) Castle as economic administrator of Warmia, including Olsztyn (Allenstein) and Pieniężno (Mehlsack).
+During 1516–1521, Copernicus resided at Allenstein (Olsztyn) Castle as economic administrator of Warmia, including Allenstein and Mehlsack (Pieniężno).
 While there, he wrote a manuscript, Locationes mansorum desertorum (Locations of Deserted Fiefs), with a view to populating those fiefs with industrious farmers and so bolstering the economy of Warmia.
-When Olsztyn was besieged by the Teutonic Knights during the Polish–Teutonic War, Copernicus directed the defense of Olsztyn and Warmia by Royal Polish forces.
+When Allenstein was besieged by the Teutonic Knights during the Polish–Teutonic War, Copernicus directed the defense of Allenstein and Warmia by Royal Polish forces.
 He also represented the Polish side in the ensuing peace negotiations.